Walking Pizza Tours

 All tours include a full slice at each pizzeria stop, kitchen tours, in-depth pizza analysis, and everybody gets a take-home Pocket Pizza Journal to help track their tastings.

 All tours run rain or shine.
 Tour itineraries may change if weather becomes a problem but we will always run complete tours.
 Please remember to wear comfortable shoes and dress appropriately, as we will be outside for most of the tour.

 Tours have a limited capacity and often sell out.
 If you are planning to make reservations for several people, it’s a good idea to purchase tickets well in advance.
 We also run private tours if a public tour is unavailable at your preferred time.

 Children under the age of 4 are welcome to join us free of charge as long as you are willing to share your slices with them.
 Limit is one child under 4 per adult.
 All others must purchase a general ticket.

 Our tour stops change every day!
 Your guide will route your group based on what they think the group will enjoy but we always try to visit a mix of styles.
 Take a look at the map above for each tour’s meeting point; you’ll hit three pizzerias within 1 mile of that location.

 It is highly recommended that you bring a refillable container for water.
 We discourage the use of bottled water, as New York’s tap water is among the cleanest and tastiest in the country.
 You’ll also want to bring a camera, your love of adventure and an insatiable appetite.

 Most of the walking tours are wheelchair accessible.
 The only walking tours that are not fully accessible yet are the West Village and Downtown Brooklyn tours, which have steps getting into the first pizzerias.

 (so we're told)

-Scott takes Ryan Seacrest on a NYC pizza tour!
+Scott took Ryan Seacrest on a NYC pizza tour to Brooklyn!